Past Cure: Critical response

 Review aggregator Metacritic calculated an average score of 37 out of 100, based on 22 reviews, indicating "generally unfavorable reviews".

 John Cal McCormick of the Push Square said that the game is bad, and he further elaborated that, "But it's also the best kind of bad game, in that it's not for a lack of effort or that the team were bereft of ideas that the finished product doesn't come together".
 Makedonski of the Destructoid wrote that, "This is a game that is flawed to its core.
 The mangled story and shoddy design prevent any single aspect from ever sticking out as something special.
 Don't even risk taking a bargain bin flier on this one.
 You'll only end up frustrating yourself".

 Jon Denton of Trusted Reviews wrote, "Past Cure has a much lower budget than most action games, and it's refreshing that the team didn't use crowdfunding to get their project off the ground".
-Erin Castillo of COGconnected praised the game for "good use of its textural environments" she further added that, "[the game is] really capturing both Ian's real world and his dream one and the cutscenes within this story-driven narrative are well done as well".
 Chandler Wood of the PlayStation LifeStyle wrote that the voice actors of the game were uninterested in delivering their lines, he further explained that, "There were numerous places where I felt that my Google Assistant's voice would do a better job at reading the lines than the voice actors did".